← Back to Blog

 A notes app usually starts with a blank page.
 NotchPad starts with the messy reality of work: things arrive from everywhere.

 Those are not separate products in your head.
-They are all versions of the same job: capture text now, make it useful later.
+They are all versions of the same job: keep useful text nearby, searchable, and ready to reuse.

 The capture loop